SoftwareAteliers/asp-net-core-vue-starter/README.md

 ﻿# ASP.NET Core Vue Starter

 The repository contains an ASP.&#8203;NET Core + Vue.js starter template.
-The template is created by Vue CLI 3.0 with a new plugin based architecture allowing developers to interactively scaffold a new project with just a one command.
+The template runs on ASP.NET Core 3.0 and is created by Vue CLI 4.0 with a new plugin based architecture allowing developers to interactively scaffold a new project with just a one command.

 Original article how to create the starter template is available [here](https://medium.com/software-ateliers/asp-net-core-vue-template-with-custom-configuration-using-cli-3-0-8288e18ae80b).